GathunguAlex/Artticals/README.md

 #### Article

-- `Article#initialize(author, magazine, title, content)`
+- `Article#initialize(author, magazine, title)`
-  - An article is initialized with an author as an Author object, a magazine as a Magazine object, title as a string, and content as a string.
+  - An article is initialized with an author as an Author object, a magazine as a Magazine object, and title as a string.
-  - An article **cannot** change its author, magazine, title, or content after it is has been initialized.
+  - An article **cannot** change its author, magazine, or title after it is has been initialized.
 - `Article#title`
   - Returns the title for that given article
-- `Article#content`
-  - Returns the content for that given article
 - `Article.all`
   - Returns an array of all Article instances